Aviary

 Aviary’s business is exciting on two primary fronts.
 Firstly, Aviary is fundamentally democratizing digital creation by bringing free browser-based tools to a previously desktop software dominated market.
 The software as a service model has been proven over and over again in multiple markets (Salesforce, NetSuite, Google Docs, Flickr, Vimeo, DropBox, etc.) and it is sure to extend to the creative marketplace.
 And the Freemium business model is continuing to prove itself across a number of these businesses as well as many others.

 We are also in the very early stages of an emerging digital economy.
-I’ve said before that I expect the digital goods market to grow substantially over the coming years and mirror the market for offline goods in many ways.
+I’ve that I expect the digital goods market to grow substantially over the coming years and mirror the market for offline goods in many ways.
 We recently reached the $1B threshold of digital goods sold, and it’s still incredibly early.
 Aviary provides the manufacturing capacity for this digital economy.
 Their toolset and open API empower the market for creation, allowing users to participate in the creation as well as consumption of digital goods.
 This completes the circle necessary to exponentially increase the number of creators and collaborators contributing to the digital goods marketplace and ultimately drive the velocity of the digital economy.

 There’s No Time Like The Present